-He is responsible for continuing the ancient law by documenting the stories of his people through art, theater, music, and storytelling.
+He is responsible for continuing the ancient law by documenting the stories of his people through art, theatre, music, and storytelling.
 Jungaji has learned these traditions over the past 20 years from his elder, Qawanji Brady, and from Babi Wawu, a 106-year-old bush man, with whom Jungaji had a life-changing spiritual initiation in 1991.
 Jungaji is passionate about preserving these traditions for future generations and is in the process of making new recordings, songs, and film clips available digitally.

 In addition to his cultural work, Jungaji is also an advocate for those living with Lupus, a chronic autoimmune disease that he has battled for 23 years.
 He has survived two strokes, two heart attacks, and multiple open heart surgeries.
 Tragically, Jungaji lost his 21-year-old son in September 2021, which has only increased the importance of traditional teachings in helping him navigate grief and find deeper understanding and purpose.